UCI-GDIM31/class-activities-christina2748394/README.md

 Answer: The component name.
 E.g gameObject.GetComponent<scriptname>.variable
 Q2: How to call transform?
 For example you want to move the player inside the player script, do you need to reference the player object?
 Answer: No, just start with transform.
+What member variable(s) does this class need?
+It will need a NavMesh variable and a Transform variable to store the target position.
+What method(s) does this class need?
+Should it be something that Unity provides (like Start(), Update(), or a collision method), or one you write?
+It will need a start() method.
+What should the method(s) do?
+To set create a Navmaesh and setDerection to the target.